 amount of traffic from the intersections at Loop 1604.

-Staggering ongoing growth in this area of
+project will help Staggering ongoing growth in this area of

-Antonio necessitates upgrading this
+Antonio necessitated upgrading this

 roadway.
-The new
+The new freeway

-overpasses at the currently signalized intersections will allow for
+overpasses at the signalized intersections allows for

 continuous free-flowing traffic through the corridor.
-The four
+The four freeway

 lanes are anticipated to handle the projected traffic in

 this corridor for the next 20 years.
 The